 Debates around impact evaluation have received renewed interest in recent years.
 Alongside a growing pressure on politicians and policymakers to demonstrate results and value for money, conventional evaluation approaches are being critiqued for lacking in rigour, and/or being too narrowly focused and unable to capture complexity.
-CDI’s work will help to broaden the range of evaluation designs and methods, providing funders and evaluators alike with valuable insights and tools to measure and understand impact.
+CDI is a Community of Practice that helps to broaden the range of evaluation designs and methods, and how they are combined, and ways of assessing quality and rigour while acknowledging complex systems.
+Over the past ten years we have been providing funders and evaluators alike with valuable insights and tools to measure and understand impact.

 We achieve this through:

 - Doing evaluations that provide scope for innovation in a particular domain.

 - Stimulating and advancing debate among evaluation funders and practitioners on evaluation design and methods.